andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-alternative-to-objective-c-macros.md

 [<img class="alignnone size-full wp-image-5231" src="http://www.andrewcbancroft.com/wp-content/uploads/2014/09/Macro-Alternatives-in-Swift.png" alt="Macro Alternatives in Swift" width="705" height="149" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2014/09/Macro-Alternatives-in-Swift.png 705w, https://www.andrewcbancroft.com/wp-content/uploads/2014/09/Macro-Alternatives-in-Swift-300x63.png 300w" sizes="(max-width: 705px) 100vw, 705px" />][1]

 So there you have it, folks!
-One easy alternative to your former <span class="lang:objc decode:true  crayon-inline ">#define</span> habits when you're working in Swift is to simply declare a _constant_ (using the <span class="lang:swift decode:true  crayon-inline">let</span> keyword) instead.
-The word &#8220;constant&#8221; is _key_ – the last thing you want to do is declare a _variable_ in some global scope (using the <span class="lang:swift decode:true  crayon-inline ">var</span> keyword) where the value of the identifier could be changed somehow, if even by accident.
+One easy alternative to your former `#define` habits when you're working in Swift is to simply declare a _constant_ (using the `let` keyword) instead.
+The word &#8220;constant&#8221; is _key_ – the last thing you want to do is declare a _variable_ in some global scope (using the `var` keyword) where the value of the identifier could be changed somehow, if even by accident.

 ### Organizing #define Replacement Constants